 The Lynne Lindner Music Award

 The Lynne Lindner Music Award will be open to Sixth Form students applying externally or internally.
-The school plans to create up to 10 Lynne Lindner Music Award scholarships, giving award holders unparalleled access to specialist teaching, physical resources, extra-curricular opportunities and first-class mentoring.
+The school has initiated the Lynne Lindner Music Award scholarship programme, giving award holders unparalleled access to specialist teaching, physical resources, extra-curricular opportunities and first-class mentoring.
 Each award holder will receive a bursary that funds all or a significant part of her place at MSJ on a means-tested basis.